-About a week ago my hubby brought some boxes and I literally looked at them and said, ‘oh’ and continued about my business.
+About a week ago my hubby brought home some boxes and I literally looked at them and said, ‘oh’ and continued about my business.
 Then today I decided that I should go through the boxes and to my surprise I found my donut pan.
-I was so excited, I decide to make these gorgeous Vegan Pumpkin Donuts.
+I was so excited, I decided to make these gorgeous Vegan Pumpkin Donuts.

 Daevyd was even more excited.
 While he was doing his schoolwork I decided to make a fun flavor that is perfect for the fall.
 I knew he would be saying no to pumpkin because pumpkin flavor is definitely not his favorite.
 So I decided to add a carob topping to distract him from the pumpkin flavor.
 It went over really well with Daevyd, he loved them so much that he had seconds!

 These donuts are obsessively addictive so make at your own risk!
 But wait, remember they are baked, oil-free and refined-sugar free!